Salem Home Sets $50,000 Goal for New Blinds

 Many current rooms have been in use for 25 years; with daily use "the blinds are tattering," staff say.

-Instead Eden Foundation, which continually raises support for renovations and other projects, hopes to purchase cordless roller blinds.
+Instead Salem Foundation, which continually raises support for renovations and other projects, hopes to purchase cordless roller blinds.

 A seemingly small detail, Arlen Hildebrand, Salem Foundation Board Chair, says it improves the daily life of residents.